Scaffolding Height Requirements in Australia: What You Need to Know for Compliance

 How to Determine Scaffolding Height Requirements

 Knowing the specifics of scaffolding height requirements is important for safety in construction and maintenance work.
-Several factors affect these regulations and the method of calculating safe working heights.
+Scaffolding work includes all activities related to the erection, use, and dismantling of scaffolds.
+Several factors affect these regulations and the method of calculating safe working heights, including risk assessments that must consider hazards such as falling objects and the proper management of objects on scaffolding.

 Factors that affect height regulations